In a Nutshell

 Paying your monthly bills seems like a great way to earn more rewards.
 But is it wise to pay your bills with credit cards?

-Not all bills are created equal, so you’ll need to evaluate each one to determine which ones make sense to pay with a credit card.
+Not all bills are created equal, so you’ll need to evaluate each to determine which ones make sense to pay with a credit card.
 But first, here’s a quick look at the pros and cons of paying bills with plastic.

 So which bills can you pay with a credit card?
 And which bills will charge an extra fee if you pay with a card?
 Let’s look at which types of bills make the most sense to pay by credit card.